Alberto-Alive/LoudML-Grafana-Influx-Telegraf/Readme.md

 # LoudML-Grafana-Influx-Telegraf

-As of 08.06.2022 : updated by Alberto, any queries email me `albertopopescu@outlook.com`
+As of 21.06.2022 : updated by Alberto, any queries email me `albertopopescu@outlook.com`

+This tutorial is for InfluxDB version 1.x.
+LoudML supports InfluxDB version 1.x and 2.x.
+LoudML also supports Grafana version 8.x.
+For your project you only need to get the docker-compose file and LoudMLData folder, and modify it to suit your requirements.

-## Stage I REQUIREMENTS
+## Stage I ENVIRONMENT

 - Windows 10 Enterprise version 21H2
 - Docker version 20.10.13, build a224086